We're preparing our next batch. No clubs live right now. Contact us and tell us what you're after.

 Buying New Golf Clubs Will Automatically Make You Better

-Modern clubs are excellent.
-There is no question that technology has improved forgiveness and ball speed over the past two decades.
+Modern clubs are excellent, no argument there.
+Technology really has improved forgiveness and ball speed over the past two decades.

-However, the difference between a brand-new 2026 release and a quality model from five to ten years ago is often marginal for mid-handicap golfers.
+But the difference between a brand-new 2026 release and a good model from five to ten years ago is marginal for most mid-handicappers.

-If you are upgrading from very old equipment, newer designs will help.
-But if your current clubs are relatively modern and forgiving, spending thousands on the latest release is unlikely to transform your scoring.
+Upgrading from genuinely old gear?
+Newer designs will help.
+But if your current clubs are relatively modern and forgiving, spending thousands on the latest release won't transform your scoring.

-For most Kiwi golfers, investing in lessons or more rounds at your local course will produce greater improvement than chasing the newest model each season.
+For most Kiwi golfers, lessons or simply more rounds will do more for your scores than chasing the newest model each season.

 2